Research Topics

 Bart van Oirschot

 3D printing can be employed to create personalized (single patient-oriented) medical devices.
 By using a high-resolution imaging tool, such as CBCT (cone beam CT) or intra- oral scanning, we can create a 3D image of the patient and fabricate and test 3D printed structures to replace teeth, or bony structures.
-These medical devices can be subsequently sterilized (e.g. autoclaved) or loaded (functionalized) in a sterile environment prior to implantation, exploiting an easy and gentle surgical procedure.
+These medical devices can be subsequently sterilized (e.g. autoclaved) or loaded (functionalized) in a sterile environment prior to implantation, facilitating the quality of the surgical procedure and improving the clinical outcome for the patient.

 At the Regenerative Biomaterials group we focus on a 'clinical translational approach', where clinical problems are translated towards basic research questions and vice versa.
 We use in vitro and in vivo models and perform clinical trials for the clinical translation of newly developed medical devices and regenerative biomaterials.